Artists: They Talk, Too! Shifting Practice Faculty Art Exchange Q&A

 Ramsey added on, describing that once her intuition kicks in there is this “mysterious thing that happens” and she finds herself “addicted to that type of wonder.”

 Several pieces in the show were from years ago, which sparked the conversation of growth.
-Meade responded to this by stating “There is so much richness in seeing how an artist evolves.”
+Mead responded to this by stating “There is so much richness in seeing how an artist evolves.”
 It was this sentiment that acted as the catalyst for the show.
-Meade stressed that the artists were given an unusually short amount of time to prepare for this show, only three weeks.
+Mead stressed that the artists were given an unusually short amount of time to prepare for this show, only three weeks.
 Ramsey mentioned how she had to “unearth” older pieces that had not been brought out in years.

 Zoe Strecker, professor of ceramics, highlighted Ramsey’s wording in the literal sense, pointing to her cement sculpture titled, “Founder” which resided in the elements of her own backyard for years.
 Strecker had to cut down trees and overgrowth to bring it to the gallery.
 She noted how she prefers this version, speckled with lichens from nature, to the original.